edwinst/remedybg_wishlist/README.md

 *   **(use)** When the process exits, there should be a notice in the status bar (best: green for exit status 0, red for != 0).

     **Note:** Currently it can be confusing for the user if the process exits and the "Output" tab is not visible.
-    Also, remedybg is so blazingly fast, that sometimes one does not even notice that it has already reacted to F5 and executed the whole process to completion :-).
+    Also, remedybg is so blazingly fast that sometimes one does not even notice that it has already reacted to F5 and executed the whole process to completion :-).

 # Watching variables and expressions